 - a.
-5% of the total grant amount will be retained by Delaware Department of Education for administrative purposes. - b.
-10% of the total grant amount will be retained at Delaware Department of Education for leadership activities. - c.
-Of the remaining 85%: - The Delaware Department of Education will retain no more than 15% for Reserve Funds to be issued competitively and/or through a performance based financial model to eligible secondary and postsecondary recipients.
-These Reserve Funds will be divided between eligible recipients at the secondary level (10%) and postsecondary institutions (5%) to be used as follows: - i.
+5% of the total grant amount will be retained by Delaware Department of Education for administrative purposes; - b.
+10% of the total grant amount will be retained at Delaware Department of Education for leadership activities; and - c.
+Of the remaining 85%: - 1.
+The Delaware Department of Education will retain no more than 15% for Reserve Funds to be utilized in accordance with the Act for statewide priorities, issued based upon criteria, competitively, and/or through a performance based financial model to eligible secondary and postsecondary recipients.
+Additional information can be found in CTE Fiscal and Accountability Policies and Procedures.
+These Reserve Funds will be divided between eligible recipients at the secondary level (10%) and postsecondary institutions (5%) to be used as follows:

+- i.
 Secondary LEAs will use these funds to: 1.
 Support the expansion of state-model CTE programs of study and middle school college and career readiness coursework; 2.
 Focus on student equity and achievement for college and careers; and to 3.
-Develop innovative student supports for college and careers, which can include work-based learning, social-emotional learning, as well as student advisement and counseling services; and - ii.
+Develop innovative student supports for college and careers, which can include work-based learning, social and emotional learning, as well as student advisement and counseling services; and - ii.
 Postsecondary institutions will use these funds to: 1.
 Support student credential and degree attainment as well as matriculation into advanced education and training programs and the workforce; and to 2.
 Develop innovative practices that focus on student equity and achievement. - 2.
 The remaining 70% of these funds will be divided between eligible recipients at the secondary level (80%) and postsecondary institutions (20%).

-The distribution of funds is based on the current percentage of youth and adult learners served across the secondary and postsecondary system (e.g. the current number of CTE participants equals 40,244 students or 30,296 students at the secondary level, i.e. 75% and 9,948 students at the postsecondary level, i.e. 25%) with an additional percentage of funds (5%) designated for student growth at the secondary level to support middle grade expansion.
-The distribution of funds to eligible secondary (80%) and postsecondary recipients (20%) was determined through meetings with those stakeholder groups defined in the Act and is a result of public comments that prioritized high-quality CTE opportunities for all youth and adult learners.
+The distribution of funds is based on the current percentage of youth and adult learners served across the secondary and postsecondary system (e.g., if the current number of CTE participants equals 40,244 students or 30,296 students at the secondary level, i.e., 75% and 9,948 students at the postsecondary level, i.e., 25%) with an additional percentage of funds (5%) designated for student growth at the secondary level to support middle grade expansion.
+The distribution of funds to eligible secondary (80%) and postsecondary recipients (20%) was determined through meetings with those stakeholder groups defined in the Act and is a result of public comments that prioritized high-quality CTE opportunities for all youth and adult learners while developing the previous state plan.